IBM-Cloud/docs/runtimes/swift/index.md

 ```
 {: codeblock}

-### Available versions:
-{: #available_versions}

-For a complete list of the Swift supported versions please see the buildpack's [manifest.yml](https://github.com/cloudfoundry-community/swift-buildpack/blob/master/manifest.yml#L14) file.
+For a complete list of the Swift supported versions, please see the buildpack's [manifest.yml](https://github.com/cloudfoundry-community/swift-buildpack/blob/master/manifest.yml) file.

 For details about the current version of the Swift buildpack that is installed in {{site.data.keyword.Bluemix}}, please follow this [link](https://github.com/cloudfoundry-community/swift-buildpack/releases/tag/v1.0.3).